pknomad/pknomad/README.md

 ### Hi there 👋

-My name is Jason and I am currently a Unixx Systems Engineer based in San Francisco, CA 🇺🇸.
+My name is Jason and I am currently a Unix Systems Engineer based in San Francisco, CA 🇺🇸.

 As an engineer I like to: